Frequently Asked Questions

 Yes, CISP supports homeschool families in two ways:

-Registered Homeschoolers; may use the library, borrow available curriculum, attend field trips/class trips, participate in annual standardized testing, and students in grades 6-12 may join school sports teams.
+Registered Homeschoolers; may use the library, borrow available curriculum, participate in annual standardized testing, and students in grades 6-12 may join school sports teams.

 Enrolled Homeschoolers; in addition to the privileges above, may enroll in approved classes at CISP.